EXCLUSIVE-Thailand's KBank in talks to buy Vietnam lender in up to $1 bln deal - sources

 The sources declined to be named as the matter is private.

-Vietnam, home to more than 100 million people, possesses a fast-growing working-age population where KBank estimated that over 69% of the population has no bank account, the highest in Asia.
+Vietnam, home to more than 100 million people, has a fast-growing working-age population where KBank estimated that over 69% of people have no bank account, the highest in Asia.

-In June, the Thai lender obtained the Vietnamese central bank's approval to raise its core capital for its business in the country to $285 million from $80 million, to become its second-biggest foreign bank.
+In June, the Thai lender obtained the Vietnamese central bank's approval to raise core capital for its business in the country to $285 million from $80 million, to become the second-biggest foreign bank.

 It had set a target of $400 million in net income, with outstanding loans of 180 billion baht ($5.13 billion) and customer base of 8.4 million in the country within 2027.

-Besides cash loans, the company offers installment loans to buy motorbikes and consumer durables.
-It has 9,000 outlets in Vietnam, its website shows.
+Besides cash loans, the company offers installment loans to buy motorcycles and consumer durables.
+It has 9,000 outlets in Vietnam, its website showed.

 Home Credit Group is controlled by the Czech Republic's biggest investment group, PPF, which was founded by late billionaire Petr Kellner.
 It reported a wider loss in the first half of 2022, mainly due to the impact from the sale of Russian operations.